dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-jetstream-kv.md

 ## Creating a JetStream KV bucket

-It is necessary to create a key value bucket, this can easily done via NATS cli.
+It is necessary to create a key value bucket, this can easily done via NATS CLI.

 ```bash
 nats kv add <bucketName>